Central Pool Classroom Project Selection and Support

 CTS design and installation activities will be carried out under the direction of the Subcommittee as an integral part of the process described above.

 User documentation will consist of written and other media-enhanced operating instructions.
 CTS will also provide detailed training to the support staff of the host organization and will maintain technical documentation for all systems.

 CTS will perform preventative maintenance and repairs to the equipment and will be responsible for the upgrade or replacement of any equipment when it is beyond repair or does not meet the needs of the classroom's users.
 Malfunctioning equipment will be repaired or replaced as soon as possible.
 Computers over 3 years old, projectors over 4 years old, and general audiovisual equipment over 6 years old may be considered for upgrade or replacement due to functional obsolescence.
-Disputes concerning the necessity of upgrade or replacement will be mediated by the Chairman of Provost's Classroom Facilities Review Committee and the Vice Provost of ISC.
+Disputes concerning the necessity of upgrade or replacement will be mediated by the Chairman of Provost's Classroom Facilities Review Committee and the Vice President of ISC.